informatica-unica/lip/setup-git/README.md

 git push
 ```

-to transmit the new commit to your remote (online) fork.
+to transmit the new commit to your remote (i.e. online) fork.

 ## 5. Synchronize your fork with `informatica-unica/lip`

-To synchronize your fork on your browser, look for the *Sync fork* button on the GitHub page of your fork's repository.
-This will not affect your local copy of the fork that you cloned earlier.
+To synchronize your fork on your browser, look for the ["Sync fork"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) button in the GitHub page of your fork's repository.
+Note that syncing on the browser does not affect your local copy of the fork that you cloned earlier.

 To synchronize your local copy of the fork with the most recent version of the lab repository, run: